 London Waterloo to Windsor and Eton Riverside

-The train from London Waterloo to Windsor and Eton Riverside runs directly and doesn’t require any changes, but it does take around 55 minutes so it takes slightly longer than traveling from Paddington.
+The train from London Waterloo to Windsor and Eton Riverside runs directly and doesn’t require any changes, but it does take around 55 minutes so it takes slightly longer than travelling from Paddington.

 Trains from Waterloo to Windsor usually run every 30 minutes and are operated by South Western Railway.
 If you choose to take this route, the train will call at Vauxhall, Clapham Junction, Putney, Richmond, Twickenham, Whitton, Feltham, Ashford, Staines, Wraysbury, Sunnymeads, Datchet and finally Windsor & Eton Riverside.

-Whichever train you choose to take from London to Windsor, the riverside and central stations are less than 10 minutes walk away from each other so you will arrive at a central location when you get to Windsor.
+Whichever train you choose to take from London to Windsor, the Riverside station and central stations are less than 10 minutes walk away from each other so you will arrive at a central location when you get to Windsor.

 Price: From £6.50